Front View of Thomas House

 PO1.1107

-History of Origin of Niles Schools
+History of Origin of Niles Schools.

 Written by Frank O. Robbins, Class of 1875, in 1915.
-Ed. there have been no grammar corrections.

 “In the limited time I have taken to look up the history of the Niles schools, I have been unable to learn anything of the actual organization of School District No. 8, nor have I found anyone who could tell anything of its history previous to 1842.
 The earliest record now in existence is a minute book of the directors’ meetings and the first entry therein is as follows: